“Giving up is something a Lauda doesn’t do.”

 Unfortunately, it was on the treacherous section between the fast left curve and the Bergwerk right curve that Lauda misjudged his recovery from a sharp right turn.
 This error resulted in a violent collision with the track barriers.

-The ordeal was far from over for Lauda as he was trapped in the burning wreckage for an agonizingly long minute.
+But the ordeal was far from over for Lauda as he was trapped in the burning wreckage for an agonizingly long minute.
 He continued to inhale toxic fumes in full view of bewildered spectators.

 Despite the terrifying circumstances, the quick actions of fellow drivers, including Arturo Merzario, proved instrumental in saving Lauda’s life.
 Arturo rushed to assist and pulled Lauda from the wreckage, displaying remarkable bravery amidst the flames.